 - Driving children to school, activities or appointments

 - Arranging for play dates or trips to the park, zoo, library or museums

 - Helping with homework

 - Cleaning and organizing their rooms, play areas, toys

 - Laundry, organizing clothing, seasonal changes

-Nannies sometimes take on additional household duties, although the children are always the priority and these additional duties need to be realistic, clearly communicated, and compensated.
+Nannies can take on additional household duties, although the children are always the priority and these additional duties need to be realistic, clearly communicated, and compensated.